Nuneaton Campus Redevelopment

 A New Future For Our Nuneaton Campus

-We are currently reviewing the facilities at our Nuneaton campus to make sure we continue to provide a high-quality student experience that is fit for future skills developments.
-Our current buildings are too large for our future requirements, which means our utilisation of space is becoming less cost-effective.
+We have reviewed the facilities at our Nuneaton campus to ensure we continue to provide a high-quality student experience that is fit for future skills developments.

 Improved car parking